Krishna district: Culture

 The culture of Krishna district is mostly traditional in rural places and moderately modern in Gudivada and Machilipatnam.
 It is also famous as the birthplace for Indian classical dance named Kuchipudi.
-The dialect of Telugu spoken in Krishna is widely considered to be the standard form of Telugu.
+The dialect of Telugu spoken here is widely considered to be the standard form of Telugu.

 Sports

-Kabbadi is the most popular sport, followed by cricket, volleyball, badminton, basketball and tennis.
+Chedugudu (Kabaddi) is the most popular sport, followed by cricket, volleyball, badminton, basketball and tennis.
 NTR Stadium is the main sports venue in Gudivada.
 It is used for several sports, like athletics, volleyball, cricket practice, kho kho, kabaddi, badminton, tennis and basketball.
-It is also the stadium for Krishna District Cricket Association.
+It is also the stadium for Krishna district cricket association.

 Tourism

 There are several places of tourist interest in the district.
 Some of them are given below.